marcwie/pynuts/README.md

 If you run these commands for the first time, the package first needs to download the necessary shapefiles.
 This can take a while but only needs to be done once.

 ## Find LAU-region corresponding to a specific location
-You can do the same now for LAU-regions which is a very fine grained tessalation of countries.
-Just type
+You can do the same now for LAU-regions which are a very fine grained tessalation of countries into _local administrative units_.
+To find the LAU corresponding to a specific location just type
 ```python
 from pynuts import LauFinder